|

 Russian nobility, the Russian bourgeoisie, and the interventionist capitalist

-distribution of commodities were a necessity.
+distribution of commodities.
 The Bolsheviks justified these

 policies ideologically as first moves towards communism.
 In 1918 there was